zliw/MWButtonGroup/README.md

 A UIView containing a group of buttons horizontally positioned in a rounded rectangle.

-* Support for single-select and multi-select is available.
+* Support for single-select mode and multi-select mode is available.
-* Colouring of the button is possible
+* Colouring and limited styling of the buttons is possible
+* Notifications are handled by a delegate pattern

 ![screenshot](screenshot.png)